Plaza Deli expands people and pet food donations drive | NewsChannel 3-12

 Plaza Deli expands people and pet food donations drive

-SANTA BARBARA, Calif. — Plaza Deli’s pet food drive with C.A.R.E.4Paws has been so successful that owner Larry Balducci has decided to expand.
+SANTA BARBARA, Calif. — Plaza Deli’s pet food drive with C.A.R.E.4Paws has been so successful that owner Larry Balducci decided to expand it.

-He’s now partnered up with the Foodbank of Santa Barbara County to create a one-stop shop to drop off both people and pet food.
+He’s now partnered with the Foodbank of Santa Barbara County to create a one-stop-shop to drop off both people and pet food.

 With many people in the hospitality industry out of work throughout the regional stay-at-home order, not only has it been difficult feeding their families but they’re also struggling to provide food for their animals as well.